 Another responsibility in project management is to review purchase orders and follow up on delivery times for furniture, accessories, and any critical items that may impact the project.

-Issuing certificates of payment to the contractor and consultants is another project manager duty.
-The consultant / contractor issues an invoice, also called an application for payment, to the project manager listing the work completed, dates and hours.
+Issuing certificates of payment to the contractor and consultants is another project manager's duty.
+The consultant/contractor issues an invoice, also called an application for payment, to the project manager listing the work completed, dates, and hours.
 The project manager either approves or disapproves the application based on the accuracy of the information provided.

 If the owner hired the consultant, the project manager recommends payment and forwards it to the owner to issue payment.
-Otherwise, if the consultant was hired by the project manager, payment is issued directly to the consultant.
+Otherwise, if the project manager hired the consultant, payment is issued directly to the consultant.

 Project progress and tracking

 This process is also called monitoring.
-It's keeping track of the project's progress to make sure it's on track in terms of time, quality and cost.
+It's keeping track of the project's progress to ensure it's on track in terms of time, quality and cost.
 One good way to track project progress is by using project management charts, like Microsoft Project.

-A project manager may use a fee projection chart early on in a project to calculate preliminary project costs and schedule.
-By comparing the actual figures to the projections, the project manager can determine if the project is on track.
+A project manager may use a fee projection chart early on to calculate preliminary project costs and schedules.
+Then, by comparing the actual figures to the projections, the project manager can determine if the project is on track.

 Rejecting work and claims